ArchiveTeam/WebArchiver/README.md

 * `urls file`: Filename of a file containing a list of URLs.
 * `urls url`: URL to a webpage containing a raw list of URLs.
 * `rate`: URL crawl rate in URLs per second.
+* `allow regex`: Regular expression a discovered URL should match.
-* `regex`: Regular expression a discovered URL should match.
+* `ignore regex`: Regular expression a discovered URL should not match.
 * `depth`: Maximum depth to crawl.

 For all settings except `rate` and `depth` multiple entries are possible.